 Teaching the Community how to Skate for over 50 Years!

-Several past club coaches, board members, and officials who have moved up into the higher echelon of Skate Canada, have been officially recognized for 25 years (plus) of volunteer service.
-In 2006, Ethel Beckingham, a former board member was recognized for nearly 30 years of service with the Port Coquitlam Figure Skating Club and honored with the Skate Canada Volunteer of Excellence Award.
+Several past and current club board members, officials, and coaches have moved up into the higher echelon of Skate Canada, having been officially recognized for 25 years (plus) of volunteer service.
+In 2006, Ethel Beckingham, a former board member was recognized for nearly 30 years of service with the Port Coquitlam Figure Skating Club and honoured with the Skate Canada Volunteer of Excellence Award.

 In more recent years, the club has expanded its vision and demographic to contribute to the growing needs of fundamental skill development for the whole skating community.
 The club offers an array of different programs that assist in the development of various skating sports: competitive figure skating, hockey, ringette, speed skating, recreational skating, and other skating talents that can grow from the basic skills that our skating club provides.

 Today, as in past years, our mission statement remains: